vdmitriyev/pycsvtoequation/README.md

 ### About

-Simple python script that converts list of equations from csv file into separate LaTeX, MathML or MathJax files.
-The best working option for now is MathJax.
+Simple python script that converts list of equations from CSV file into separate human-readable equations by meand of LaTeX, MathML or MathJax.
+The best working option currently is MathJax.

 ### Dependencies